Ardawanism/Fault-Detection-and-Identification-2023/README.md

 <a href="https://github.com/Ardawanism/Fault-Detection-and-Identification-2023/blob/master/Asset/Pix/2.png"><img src="https://github.com/Ardawanism/Fault-Detection-and-Identification-2023/blob/master/Asset/Pix/2.png" align="center"></a>
 </p>

 Then the principal components are obtained from PCA and the data is projected to each of obtained directions.
-The result is depicted in below figure.
+The result is depicted in below figure..

 <p align="center">
 <a href="https://github.com/Ardawanism/Fault-Detection-and-Identification-2023/blob/master/Asset/Pix/3.png"><img src="https://github.com/Ardawanism/Fault-Detection-and-Identification-2023/blob/master/Asset/Pix/3.png" align="center"></a>